-The surface and color in these works is made by pouring layers of tinted polymer on panels.
-The poured polymer mimics nature: a layer of paint hardens like ice or mud – it’s thickness and viscosity impacting how the surface dries.
-The drawing in the paintings: collected areas of paint, cracks and coagulations, is the result of a delicate and flexible relationship between control and accident.
-I assemble the poured panels into horizontal or vertical sequences to create a narrative of color, space and light.
+In my working process I search for unexpected colors and color relationships.
+Just as the space between two points on a line can be subdivided infinitely so it is between two colors – a sort of micro vastness that I found compelling.
+In the last decade, I have developed a process of pouring layers of tinted polymer on panel that has expanded the breadth of what I can achieve with color and surface.
+After pouring the tinted polymer, I manipulate the panel so the paint collects or cracks.
+My hand is removed in the process - I set a stage for things to happen.
+The poured polymer mimics nature: a layer of polymer hardens like ice or mud – it’s thickness and viscosity impacting how the surface dries.
+The variations on the surface and the quality of the color are the result of a delicate and flexible relationship between control and accident.
+I assemble the poured panels into specifically calibrated horizontal or vertical sequences, creating a narrative of color, space and light.
 The surfaces range from dull to glossy - either absorbing or reflecting the light, existing always in relationship to the light in the room or the position of the viewer.
-In this way the work relates to Light and Space artists such as James Turell and Robert Irwin, both artists whose work inspires me.